-When Christie brought home the new m audio oxygen 25 from guitar center I was really surprised how small the keyboard was.
+When Christie brought home the new m audio oxygen 25 I was really surprised how small the keyboard was.
 I didn’t expect that she would be very happy with the device at all.
 But within minutes of plugging the USB keyboard into her computer, she was playing music with a big, silly grin on her face, and I was happy that she was happy.
 I didn’t dare ask her how much money she paid for it – I didn’t want to ruin the moment!

 Do you let your children play with electronic devices?
 Does your child have his or her own personal IPad, IPhone, IPod, Kindle Fire, Nook, or similar device that can connect to the internet?
 If so, I’m curious to know about the boundaries and rules you have put in to place regarding it’s use.